LineaLabs/lineapy/docs/source/support/faq.rst

 FAQ
 ===

-Why Do I Get an Error for Database Lock?
+Why do I get an error for database lock?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, LineaPy uses SQLite for artifact store, which keeps the package light and simple.